 Third Wave Fund resources and supports youth-led, intersectional gender justice activism.
 We build on the brilliance of our communities using responsive and participatory grantmaking so we can sustain our movements and thrive—now and long term.

 We all know the story behind Malala Yousafzai.
-Well, her and her father founded the Malala™ Fund in 2013, which was a catalyst of Malala’s philanthropy work she has been doing since before she was almost fatally shot in 2012 for her outspoken support of girls’ education in Pakistan.
+Well, she and her father founded the Malala™ Fund in 2013, which was a catalyst of Malala's philanthropy work she has been doing since before she was almost fatally shot in 2012 for her outspoken support of girls' education in Pakistan.
 The fund invests in education advocates and activists to spread awareness and challenge policies and practices that prevent girls from getting an education.
 Support the cause here.

 Malala Fund is working for a world where every girl can learn and lead.

 The idea behind Pro-Mujer Fund came when the founders wanted to elevate and empower women in Latin America.
 They work collaboratively to educate and provide ongoing support and resources to women in Latin America to reach their greatest potential and become independent leaders.
 You can support them here.